phetsims/equality-explorer/doc/implementation-notes.md

 All screens have one or more _scenes_, containing four common elements: a balance scale, an equation that represents what is on the scale, 2 toolboxes containing `TermCreator`s, and a set of snapshots.
 If a screen has more than one scene, it also has a control for choosing the scene.
 The _Basics_ and _Solve It!_ screens have more than one scene; other screens have a single scene.

-The first three screens are similar, except for the number of scenes and types of terms in each scene.
+The first three screens are similar, except for the number of scenes and classes of terms in each scene.
 They all use strategy (1) above for putting terms on the scale.

 The _Basics_ screen has 4 scenes with 'real-world object' terms (plus constant terms in the 'shapes' scene).
 A set of radio buttons is used to choose a scene.